MainulDip/EverydaySql/assaignments.md

 FOREIGN KEY (shop_id) REFERENCES COFFEE_SHOP(shop_id)
 );
 ```
-b.
-Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.

 2. Develop SQL code to populate each table in the database design document by doing the following:

 Note: This data is not provided.
 You will be fabricating the data for this step.

+a.
+Provide the SQL code you wrote to populate the tables with at least three rows of data in each table.
+b.
+Demonstrate that you tested your code by providing a screenshot showing your SQL commands and the database server’s response.

 ```sh
 CREATE TABLE IF NOT EXISTS `COFFEE_SHOP` (